shieldgenerator7/DnD-Stories/TheLastHunt/The Last Hunt.md

 “Nonsense…” Elder Elminac waved his hand flippantly as he flipped through a spell book on his desk.
 “This’ll be easy…” He stroked his beard. “…or impossible.”

 Emigail held Donovard’s hand tightly, squeezing in sweaty anticipation.
-Donovard had his head pressed into her bossom.
+Donovard had his head pressed into her bosom.
 Both her watching the elder as he took his sweet old time flipping through the book one page at a time.

 Finally, he spoke.
 “Ah, yes.
 Polymorph.
 So… which one… will it be?”